PHAROS Living Lab

 EU Blue Schools Workshop

-Wednesday 27.05.2026 (09:30 – 12:00): Workshop for educators and access to EU Blue Schools.
-This interactive online session will connect classrooms across Ireland with the PHAROS project, engaging students and educators in marine restoration efforts.
-The Blue Schools workshop invites young learners (specifically for teachers and educators for BLUE SCHOOLS) to explore ocean literacy, biodiversity preservation, and sustainability through live discussions with PHAROS experts.
-Participants will have the opportunity to ask questions, share ideas, and contribute fresh perspectives from the next generation of ocean stewards.
+Wednesday 27.05.2026 (09:30 – 12:00): A workshop for educators and access to EU Blue Schools, an interactive online session connected classrooms across Ireland with the PHAROS project, engaging students and educators in marine restoration efforts.
+The Blue Schools workshop included young learners (specifically designed for teachers and educators for Blue Schools) to explore ocean literacybiodiversity preservation, and sustainability through live discussions with PHAROS experts.
+Participants had the opportunity to ask questionsshare ideas, and contribute fresh perspectives from the next generation of ocean stewards.

 Venue: MTU Kerry Campus, Tralee V92 HD4V